dotlang/language/doc/Enhancements.md

 unless it has a type (e.g. if/match/function/lambda).

-? - what is the relation between any and exception? exception must be some kind of any.
-Because it is just a tuple.

 ? - we can reduce exposure and make refactoring easy if we can hide some types and functions inside a module